Caleres (CAL)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Regrettably, Caleres’s sales grew at a weak 2.1% compounded annual growth rate over the last five years.
-This fell short of our benchmarks and is a poor baseline for our analysis.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Over the last five years, Caleres grew its sales at a weak 5.4% compounded annual growth rate.
+This fell short of our benchmark for the consumer discretionary sector and is a poor baseline for our analysis.

-Looking ahead, sell-side analysts expect revenue to grow 1.4% over the next 12 months.
-While this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months.
+While this projection implies its newer products and services will spur better top-line performance, it is still below average for the sector.

 6. Operating Margin

-This quarter, Caleres generated an operating margin profit margin of 1.4%, down 4.9 percentage points year on year.
-This contraction shows it was less efficient because its expenses increased relative to its revenue.
+In Q4, Caleres generated an operating margin profit margin of negative 3.8%, down 6.3 percentage points year on year.
+This contraction shows it was less efficient because its expenses grew faster than its revenue.

 7. Earnings Per Share